linaGirl/related/README.md

 	var MySQLORM = require( "ee-mysql-orm" );

-	// the ORM will make us of the «ee-mysql-cluster» module. see «https://github.com/eventEmitter/ee-mysql-cluster» for the hosts options var db = new MySQLORM( {
+	// the ORM makes use of the «ee-mysql-cluster» module.
+	// see «https://github.com/eventEmitter/ee-mysql-cluster» for the hosts options var db = new MySQLORM( {
 		hosts: [
 			{